NERC-CEH/datalab/docs/src/admin-tutorials/first-login/using-admin-page.md

 The other main function of the admin page is to edit permissions of users.
-From this tab you are able to search for a user either by name or using the pre-defined filters in order to see what resources are allocated to them.
+From this tab you are able to search for a user either by name or using the pre-defined filters in order to see what permissions are allocated to them.
 Additionally you can make them either an `Instance Admin` (i.e give them full admin rights to manage the site), or a `Data Manager`, which will give them access to the `Asset Repo` in order to add metadata records.